A History of Student Protests$90

 Recommended Ages: 13-17

-Start Date: September 1.
-Class runs for 6 weeks.
-Students have 2 weeks after the last class is posted to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: October 4, 2022.
+Class consists of 6 lesson plans.
+Students have 2 weeks after the last lesson is posted to complete the course.
+No live classes — complete the lesson plans on YOUR schedule.

 In A History of Student Protests we will be studying student movements over the last thousand years.
 Starting with the earliest medieval universities in Europe and moving to the twenty-first century, this class will be looking at a variety of protests from around the world.
 Often, important protests sprang up out of the world’s universities and colleges, and students played critical roles in affecting major changes to their governments, communities, and planet.
 Join us as we take a look student protests from Iran to Mexico!